ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/calc.rst

     walker contributes to the energy estimator.
 This should reduce the variance for the energy estimator.

+**GLOBALSHIFT**
+    Default false

+    A parallel FCIMC option.
+It is generally recommended to have this option on.
+This will calculate the growth rate of the system as a simple ratio of the total walkers on all processors before and after update cycle, rather than a weighted average.
+This however is incompatable with culling, and so is removed for update cycles with this in.
+This should be more stable than the default version and give a more reliable shift estimator for large systems.

 **GRAPHSIZE** [NDets]
     In ResumFCIMC, this is the number of connected determinants to form the graph which you take as your sumsystem for the resummed spawning.
 Must